Transferring between sparse and dense matching via probabilistic reweighting: Proof of theorem on asymptotic equivalence of reweighted attention layer

-In \cref{thm:rw_attention}, we demonstrate the asymptotic equivalence of the reweighted Transformer and the original Transformer.
-To prove this asymptotic equivalence, we first introduce and prove a theorem concerning the asymptotic equivalence of single attention layer.
+In \cref{sec:rw_attention}, we demonstrate the asymptotic equivalence of the reweighted Transformer and the original Transformer.
+To prove this asymptotic equivalence, we first prove \cref{thm:reweighted_attention_layer} concerning the asymptotic equivalence of single attention layer.
 Then we prove \cref{thm:rw_attention} for Transformers of arbitrary depth.
 Similarly, \cref{thm:rw_matching} can be proved using analogous techniques.